aragaomateus/AdvanceTopicsInDS/Homework3/HW3_Problem4.md

 ***Answer:***

 The Mahajan paper claims that the model trained using hashtags are robust against noise in the labels.
 The authors randomly replaced p% of the hashtags in the Instagrams dataset with other hashtags.
 They found that a noise level of p = 10% leads to a loss of less than 1% in classification accuracy, and at p = 25% label noise, the reduction in accuracy is around 2%.
-These results suggest that label noise may be a limited issue if networks are
+These results suggest that label noise may be a limited issue.

 (b) Why is resampling of hashtag distribution important during pretraining for transfer learning ?

 ***Answer:***

-hashtags are governed by a Zipfian distribution.
-Prior studies in language modeling found that resampling Zipfian distributions reduces the impact of the head of the word distribution on the overall training loss. resampling from the distribution is important to obtain good transfer to ImageNet image-classification tasks. using uniform or square-root sampling leads to an accuracy improvement of 5 to 6% irrespective of the number of ImageNet classes in the transfer task
+Hashtag's popularity distribution in social media is described by a Zipfian distribution.
+Prior studies in language modeling found that resampling Zipfian distributions reduce the impact of the head of the word distribution on the overall training loss.
+Resampling from the distribution is important to obtain a good transfer to ImageNet image-classification tasks.
+Using uniform or square-root sampling gives an accuracy improvement of 5 to 6% regardless of the number of ImageNet classes in the transfer task

 3. These questions are based on the paper by Yalzin et al.